DiscreteTom/unity3d-utils/General/ConditionalField/README.md

     return this.aaa > 0;
   }

-  // enable this if ComplexCondition returns true [EnableIf("ComplexCondition")] public int ccc;
+  // enable this field if ComplexCondition returns true [EnableIf("ComplexCondition")] public int ccc;
 }